Find EU-funding for your projects now!Search for FundingSearch for programsReset all filters

 Project Partnership

-Erasmus+ is open to many individuals and organisations, although eligibility varies from one action to another and from one country to another.
+Erasmus+ is open to many individuals and organizations, although eligibility varies from action to action and country to country.

-Individuals can take part in many of the opportunities funded by Erasmus+, although most will have to do so through an organisation taking part in the programme.
-The eligibility of individuals and organisations depends on the country in which they are based.
+Individuals can participate in many of the opportunities funded under Erasmus+, but most must do so through an organization participating in the programme.
+The eligibility of individuals and organizations depends on the country in which they are based.

-Eligible countries are divided into two groups, Programme countries and Partners countries.
-Although Programme countries are eligible for all actions of Erasmus+, Partner countries can only take part in some, and are subject to specific conditions.
+Eligible countries are divided into two groups: Program Countries and Partner Countries.
+While Program Countries are eligible for all Erasmus+ Actions, Partner Countries can only participate in some Actions and are subject to certain conditions.

-More information on eligibility is available on the pages for specific opportunities (both for individuals and organisations), as well as the Programme Guide.
+More information on eligibility can be found on the pages for specific opportunities (both for individuals and organizations) and in the Programme Guide.

-The list of Programme countries can be found at the following link.
+The list of program countries can be found under the following link.

 Additional information